danieledurante/GroupTensor-Test/Simulation-Tutorial.md

 -----------
 ### Scenario 2

-**Description**: In this first scenario there is dependence between the multivariate categorical random variable *Y* and the grouping variable *X*.
+**Description**: In this second scenario there is dependence between the multivariate categorical random variable *Y* and the grouping variable *X*.
 Here there are both group differences in the marginals, and in the bivariates.
 The simulation procedure for the variables generated from the independent multinomials with the only exception of variable 2 and 8, whose probability mass function is allowed to change with groups.
 In fact in group *X=1* we let their probability mass function be *(0.45,0.45,0.05,0.05)*, whereas in group *X=2* we consider *(0.05,0.05,0.45,0.45)*.
 The variables previously generated from the joint probability mass function keep the same generative mechanism of Scenario 1 in group *X=1*.
 Instead in group *X=2* these variables are now generate from independent multinomials with probability mass function *(0.25,0.25,0.25,0.25)*.
 Hence for such variables we will only observe group differences in the bivariates, but not in the marginals.

 To provide reproducible results we first set a seed.